isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kickstart your love story with these 7 digital services.md

 of Marriages (ROM) portal simplifies the process of filing for marriage online via Singpass, making the journey to your big day a little less fuss-free.</p>
 <p>On the portal, you can also get access to resources to help prepare for
-marriage.
-You can also verify marriage documents or plan your solemnisation.</p>
+marriage, verify marriage documents, or plan your solemnisation.</p>
 <p>Additionally, Our Marriage Journey extends its services beyond just the
 administrative necessities.
 The portal is a comprehensive guide for all things related to marriage in Singapore, offering an array of tools and